Milo Ventimiglia Says Drinking Will Cause Jack Issues: Could It Be How He Dies?

 “I think that’s a good indication of where we’re going.
 Jack has years later decided to take up a drink again.
 It can’t be good for many reasons, and alcohol only messes up and further clouds judgment.
 So you got to believe that Jack’s judgment is going to be clouded in a time that he’s already really trying to hang onto his family structure.
 Even though he’s looking for that escape, that escape ultimately will come back and bite him in the a**.”

 As Variety shared, right now the details of Jack’s death still remain a mystery.
 A lot of fans think they might know what is going to happen, but it is all speculation at this time.
-Creator Dan Fogelman promised that every single episode will have a great moment that people are talking about the next day and so far he has done this every week.
+Creator Dan Fogelman promised that every single episode will have a great moment that people are talking about the next day and so far, he has done this every week.
 The fact that Jack is dead is one of those huge moments that shocked everyone.
 Milo Ventimiglia has found a way to make the fans love him and care about his character’s death.

 Are you shocked to hear that Milo Ventimiglia is admitting that drinking will cause Jack problems?
 Do you think this will end up being what kills him?
 Sound off in the comments section below on your thoughts, and don’t miss new episodes of This Is Us with Milo when they air on Tuesday nights on NBC.
 There are only two episodes left this season.